 - – over 100 clinical and research staff were based at the BHI, TQEH

-- – 84 higher degree students were enrolled through the University of Adelaide and University of South Australia
+- – more than 80 higher degree students were enrolled through The University of Adelaide and University of South Australia

 Why study at the BHI?